 USC counselling sessions are private and confidential.
 Our counsellors are bound by the ethical codes of their respective professions.
 They treat client information with professional confidence and will not disclose information without written consent.

 Counsellors may be ethically or legally required to breach client confidentiality if the safety of a client or others is at serious risk.

-e-Counselling is useful to students who:
+e-Counselling may be a useful option for students who:

 No electronic communication is completely secure.
-Students are encouraged to ensure they have security software installed on their computers if using the E-Counselling service.
+Students are encouraged to ensure they have security software installed on their computers if using the e-Counselling service.

 A confidential and secure record of the email communication between students and the counsellor is kept by the Counselling Service.

 Counsellors may be required to breach the confidentiality of these records if the safety of the student or other people is at serious risk, or if the student's records are subpoenaed by a Court of Law.